FLY FISHING ROD ASSEMBLY

 - Never tighten the fly reel to the seat by using excess finger pressure or pliers.

-- Find the leader's end and pull the entire leader and 10 to 15 feet of fly line from the reel.
+- While holding fly rod with one hand, use the other to find the leader's end and pull the entire leader and 10 to 15 feet of fly line from the reel.

 - Never lay the rod down and pull the line out.
 This will cause reel damage and allow grit to get into the reel.
 If grit does get into the fly reel, remove the spool and rinse off both the frame and spool with fresh water.
 This will usually flush away most of the grit.

-Because both the fly leader and fly line are stored in small coils on your reel, they will not be straight enough for good casting and fishing performance.
-You'll need to straighten them.
-Follow these simple steps:
+Because both the fly leader and fly line are stored in small coils on your reel, they will naturally maintain some of this coiled shape as you pull line off the reel.
+Since coiled line hampers good casting and fishing performance, you’ll need to straighten the leader and line by following these simple steps:

 - Hold the fly line firmly just above the leader junction knot.

 - Pull as much fly line as you will be casting out through the fly rod's tip guide.
 Slowly pull on and stretch short sections of the fly line.
 This should remove most of the line coils.
 Repeat this step if necessary.
-In cold weather (below 40 degrees F) be extremely careful not to quickly pull the fly line very tight, or the plastic finish may crack.
 You can also attach the fly leader and fly line to a stationary object, then pull the entire length at once.

 - Now rewind the fly line onto the fly reel.
 It will remain straightened for a day's use.

-Attach your fly to the fly leader tippet with the Duncan loop , Turle knot or improved cinch .
+Attach your fly to the fly leader tippet with either a Duncan loop, Turle knot or improved cinch knot.
 The Duncan loop, or Uniknot, is usually the most practical and versatile.
 Because the loop formed is adjustable, the fly can be held tight or loose, or with a large shock loop, with a simple loop size adjustment.

 To hold or store the fly temporarily before you begin casting it, or between fishing periods, put the fly in the rod's hook-keeper and tighten the fly line so it will not fall out.
 If the leader goes inside the rod's guides at this point, pull it entirely out, pass the fly leader around the reel seat, hook the fly in the keeper or the closest rod guide, and bring the leader under tension again with the fly reel.

-Improperly disassembling and storing your fly tackle can cause damage or deterioration, or delay before its next use.
+Improperly disassembling and storing your fly fishing tackle can cause damage, deterioration, or delay before its next use.
 After a day of fly fishing, it is easy to neglect your tackle and forget it until next time.
-Avoid problems by following these steps.
+Avoid problems by following these fly fishing basics.

 Cut the fly off the leader and carefully store it in an open area (hat band or vest fly-drying patch).